ibm-cloud-docs/vpc/vpn-ts-unable-establish-connection.md

 1. Verify that the IKE Phase 1 and Phase 2 configurations match on both sides.

    One thing to watch out for is that {{site.data.keyword.vpn_vpc_short}} by default has Perfect Forward Secrecy (PFS) disabled in Phase 2.
-If PFS is enabled on its peer, then custom policy with PFS enabled is necessary.
+If PFS is enabled on its peer, then a custom policy with PFS enabled is necessary.
    {: important}

 1. Make sure that ports UDP `4500` and UDP `500` are open on both sides.